-This hybrid comes with built-in hard water treatment, to prevent clogging of the water pump and to make water more pleasant to the skin.
+This hybrid comes with a built-in hard water treatment, to prevent clogging of the water pump and to make water more pleasant to the skin.

 An insulated cover is a must, radically reducing heat losses, so intex included it in the package.